-As well as an active military career of his own, which came to an end in 1951, Prince Philip has maintained an association with the Armed Forces in the decades since.
+As well as an active military career of his own, which came to an end in 1951, Prince Philip maintained a close association with the Armed Forces in the decades after.

 Where did Prince Philip's association with the military begin?

-:: June 10 1921 – Prince Philippos of Greece and Denmark is born to Prince Andrew of Greece and Princess Alice of Battenberg in the family home, Mon Repos, on Corfu.
-He is the youngest of five children.
+:: June 10 1921 – Prince Philippos of Greece and Denmark was born to Prince Andrew of Greece and Princess Alice of Battenberg in the family home, Mon Repos, on Corfu.
+He was the youngest of five children.

-:: December 1922 – Eighteen-month-old Prince Philip, travelling in a makeshift cot made from an orange box, is evacuated from Greece on a Royal Navy ship after King Constantine I is forced to abdicate.
+:: December 1922 – Eighteen-month-old Prince Philip, travelling in a makeshift cot made from an orange box, was evacuated from Greece on a Royal Navy ship after King Constantine I was forced to abdicate.

-:: 1928 – At the age of eight Philip travels to England to live with his grandmother and his uncle.
+:: 1928 – At the age of eight, Philip travelled to England to live with his grandmother and his uncle.

-:: 1930 – Philip's mother Princess Alice is diagnosed with schizophrenia and committed to a sanatorium in Switzerland for two years.
-His father Prince Andrew heads to the French Riviera.
-Philip is sent to Cheam Preparatory School in the UK.
+:: 1930 – Philip's mother Princess Alice was diagnosed with schizophrenia and committed to a sanatorium in Switzerland for two years.
+His father Prince Andrew headed to the French Riviera, while Philip was sent to Cheam Preparatory School in the UK.

-:: May 1939 – In the run-up to the start of the Second World War, Philip finishes at Gordonstoun and begins his naval career at the Britannia Royal Naval College in Dartmouth, where he wins two prizes for being the best cadet.
+:: May 1939 – In the run-up to the start of the Second World War, Philip finished at Gordonstoun and began his naval career at the Britannia Royal Naval College in Dartmouth, where he won two prizes for being the best cadet.

-:: July 1939 – A young Princess Elizabeth falls in love with Philip when he escorts her and her sister Princess Margaret during a tour of the college.
+:: July 1939 – A young Princess Elizabeth fell in love with Philip when he escorted her and her sister Princess Margaret during a tour of the college.

-:: 1940 – Philip joins the battleship HMS Ramillies in 1940 in Colombo as a midshipman and spends six months in the Indian Ocean.
+:: 1940 – Philip joined the battleship HMS Ramillies in Colombo as a midshipman and spent six months in the Indian Ocean.

-:: January 1941 – He serves on the HMS Valiant in Alexandria and two months later is mentioned in despatches for his actions during the Second World War in the Battle of Matapan after spotting an unexpected enemy vessel with the search lights.
-He is later awarded the Greek War Cross of Valour.
+:: January 1941 – He served on HMS Valiant in Alexandria and two months later was mentioned in despatches for his actions during the Battle of Cape Matapan after spotting an unexpected enemy vessel with searchlights.
+He was later awarded the Greek War Cross of Valour.

-:: 1942 – Philip rises through the ranks and becomes one of the youngest officers in the Royal Navy to be made First Lieutenant and second-in-command of a ship – HMS Wallace.
+:: 1942 – Philip rose through the ranks and became one of the youngest officers in the Royal Navy to be made First Lieutenant and second-in-command of a ship – HMS Wallace.

-:: 1943 – HMS Wallace is despatched to the Mediterranean and provides cover for the Canadian beachhead of the Allied landings in Sicily.
+:: 1943 – HMS Wallace was despatched to the Mediterranean and provided cover for the Canadian beachhead of the Allied landings in Sicily.

-:: February 1944 – Philip is appointed First Lieutenant and second in command of the new Fleet Destroyer HMS Whelp, which sails to the Indian Ocean to join the British Pacific Fleet.
+:: February 1944 – Philip was appointed First Lieutenant and second in command of the new Fleet Destroyer HMS Whelp, which sailed to the Indian Ocean to join the British Pacific Fleet.

-:: 1946 – Philip returns to the UK, spending time at naval training schools.
-He asks George VI for Princess Elizabeth's hand in marriage.
+:: 1946 – Philip returned to the UK, spending time at naval training schools and went on to ask George VI for Princess Elizabeth's hand in marriage.

-:: February 29 1947 – Philip renounces his rights to the Greek throne and becomes a British subject – Lieutenant Philip Mountbatten.
+:: February 1947 – Philip renounced his rights to the Greek throne and became a British subject – Lieutenant Philip Mountbatten.

 :: November 20 1947 – Philip marries Princess Elizabeth at Westminster Abbey.
-He is made the Duke of Edinburgh, Earl of Merioneth and Baron Greenwich shortly before his wedding.
-After that he sought to find a role of his own in British society.
-As royal consort, his activities could not have any political connotations.
+He was made the Duke of Edinburgh, Earl of Merioneth and Baron Greenwich shortly before his wedding.
+After that, he sought to find a role of his own in British society.
+As Royal consort, his activities could not have any political connotations.

 :: October 1948 – The Duke attends the Royal Naval Staff College at Greenwich.

-:: 1949 – Philip is appointed First Lieutenant and second-in-command of HMS Chequers, operating from Malta with the Mediterranean fleet.
+:: 1949 – Philip was appointed First Lieutenant and second-in-command of HMS Chequers, operating from Malta with the Mediterranean fleet.

-:: 1950 – He is promoted to Lieutenant-Commander and then appointed in command of the frigate HMS Magpie in Malta.
+:: 1950 – He was promoted to Lieutenant-Commander and then appointed in command of the frigate HMS Magpie in Malta.

-:: 1951 – The Duke and Princess Elizabeth return home from Malta to Clarence House.
-Philip leaves the Navy prematurely because of the deteriorating health of King George VI and Princess Elizabeth is required to take on more royal responsibilities.
+:: 1951 – The Duke and Princess Elizabeth returned home from Malta to Clarence House.
+Philip left the Navy prematurely because of the deteriorating health of King George VI and Princess Elizabeth was required to take on more royal responsibilities.

-:: 1951 – Princess Elizabeth and Philip make their first major tour together to Canada and the United States in October and November 1951, after which the Duke is made a Privy Counsellor.
+:: 1951 – Princess Elizabeth and Philip made their first major tour together to Canada and the United States in October and November 1951, after which the Duke is made a Privy Counsellor.

-:: 1952 – The Duke is appointed Admiral of the Sea Cadet Corps, Colonel-in-Chief of the Army Cadet Force and Air Commodore-in-Chief of the Air Training Corps.
+:: 1952 – The Duke was appointed Admiral of the Sea Cadet Corps, Colonel-in-Chief of the Army Cadet Force and Air Commodore-in-Chief of the Air Training Corps.

-:: June 1952 – Prince Philip is promoted to the rank of commander in the Royal Navy.
+:: June 1952 – Prince Philip was promoted to the rank of commander in the Royal Navy.

 :: June 2 1953 – The Queen's Coronation at Westminster Abbey.
 The Duke of Edinburgh swore to be his wife's ''liege man of life and limb'' and was the first layman to pay tender homage to the newly crowned monarch.

 :: 1956 – The Duke launches the Duke of Edinburgh's Award, a youth awards programme inspiring teenagers to challenge themselves physically and mentally and build their confidence through non-academic activities.
-The Duke tours the Commonwealth on the royal yacht Britannia, without the Queen.
+The Duke toured the Commonwealth on the Royal Yacht Britannia, without the Queen.

 :: February 1957 – The Queen gives the Duke the style and title of a Prince of the United Kingdom.